Articles on: FAQs

 Choosing YouTube or Facebook Captions inside of Repurpose

-Head to your Workflows Tab on Repurpose and hit the Resync button from inside the View Content Page to let Repurpose checks to see if they are captions on your YouTube or Facebook video.
+2. Open the workflow settings by clicking the Gear icon in the top right corner, then scroll to the bottom of the settings pop-up and hit the Full Resync button to let Repurpose checks to see if they are captions on your YouTube or Facebook video.
 If captions are found, Repurpose display that with a 'CC' icon next to it.

-After hitting 'Publish', on the pop-up window choose to use the 'Burn Captions Into Video' before you proceed.
+1. After hitting 'Schedule', on the pop-up window choose to use the 'Burn Captions Into Video' before you proceed.

 Edit the Workflow settings and enable the option to Burn Captions Into Video (when available) so you don't have to change it each time you click Publish